Old and new in the Abbey Quarter - the Abbey Ruins and The Blade

 Many of the Quarter's historic features are recognised as having national and local importance being designated as Scheduled Ancient Monuments and Listed Buildings.
 Reading Museum's significant collections relating to the Abbey are of international importance and both reflect Reading's long history of global links.

 The main conservation priorities are the Abbey Ruins and the Abbey Gateway, both Scheduled Monuments on the English Heritage ‘Heritage at Risk Register’.
-Separate funding has already improved Town Hall Square in 2013 and has been secured to restore St Laurence's churchyard wall during 2014-15.
+Separate funding has already improved Town Hall Square in 2013 and has been secured to restore St Laurence's churchyard wall and work begins in February 2015.